ecellvit/QuizFeed-Backend/README.md

 # SENDING ANSWER TO QUIZ QUESTIONS
 1. Access Route Using POST Method https://quizfeedapi.herokuapp.com/answer
-2. Header must have Authorization Token with access Student
+2. Header must have Authorization Token with access student
 3. Expecting quiz_id, question_ids of the quiz, answers as quiz_id(int), question_ids(array of question_id(int)), answers(array of answer(string)) in JSON format
 4. NOTE: The question_ids array and the answers array must be in order
 5. If Successfully answer enter, returns JSON containing message

+# SENDING ANSWER TO QUIZ QUESTIONS
+1. Access Route Using POST Method https://quizfeedapi.herokuapp.com/quiz/showAllAttempted
+2. Header must have Authorization Token with access teacher
+3. Expecting quiz_id as quiz_id(int) in  JSON format
+4. If Successfull returns attempted_persons Json containing Person ID as Key and Person Name as Value